 The 1887 Lyle Covered Bridge is a historic covered bridge in Raccoon, Pennsylvania.
 This 38-foot-long Queen post truss bridge crossing Brush Run in Hillman State Park can still be driven through.
-This painted red 12-foot-wide bridge has a 15-ton weight limit, vertical siding with six rectangular windows, stone and mortar abutments, and a cedar shake roof.
-Its builder is unknown, and the bridge is owned by Washington County.
+This painted red, 12-foot-wide bridge has a 15-ton weight limit, vertical siding with six rectangular windows, stone-and-mortar abutments, and a cedar-shake roof.
+Its builder is unknown, and Washington County owns the bridge.

 Built in 1887, this 38-foot-long, Queen post truss bridge is located on Kramer Road and crosses Brush Run at the eastern border of the park.
 The bridge is open to vehicles and pedestrians.